Twitch VOD Downloader: Free Download Twitch Videos Online

 Step 1.
 Click the “Profile” icon to visit your Channel settings.

 Step 2.
-From the “Settings” window, go to the “Channel and Videos” tab at the upper part of the webpage.
+From the “Settings” window, go to the “Channel and Videos” tab on the upper part of the webpage.
 Next, enable the “Store past broadcast” option to automatically save the broadcast for up to 14 or 60 days.

 Note: Twitch Partners, Twitch Prime and Twitch Turbo users will have their broadcasts saved for 60 days before being deleted.
 All other broadcasters will have their broadcasts saved for 14 days before they are deleted.